LGBTQ rights in Yemen: Penal Code

 Homosexuality was made illegal in British-controlled Aden in 1937 via the Indian Penal Code and in 1955 via the Penal Code of the Persian Gulf.
 The independent People's Democratic Republic of Yemen's 1976 penal code did not have any laws against homosexuality.

 Punishment for homosexuality in present-day Yemen can originate from the 1994 penal code or from people seeking to enforce traditional Islamic morality.

 Article 264 of the national penal code prohibits private consensual homosexual acts between adult men.
 The stipulated punishment in the law for unmarried men is 100 lashes and up to a year in prison.
 The law stipulates that married men convicted of homosexuality are to be put to death.

 Article 268 of the national penal code prohibits private consensual homosexual acts between adult women.
 The law stipulates that premeditated acts of lesbianism are punished with up to three years in prison.

 In addition to the penal code, punishment for homosexuality can originate from people seeking to enforce traditional Islamic morality within their own family or for the broader society.
 In vigilante cases such as this, the punishment for homosexuality is oftentimes death.

 Yemeni Civil War (2014–present)

+Since the Civil war in Yemen started to the present LGBTQ people are facing legal and social persecution.
+Consensual same sex is still a crime under Yemen law. which will lead to imprisonment, flogging or even death, depending on the severity of the crime.
+According to human right groups, the Civil war has increased to voluntarily of the LGBTQ community, the face arbitrary arrests, sexual violence, torture, harassment and prosecution.
+In 2024 courts administrated by Houthis have sentences dozens of people accused of homosexuality to death, imprisonment and flogging.

 al-Qaeda in the Arabian Peninsula

-In 2013 there were credible reports of members of the al-Qaeda in the Arabian Peninsula were killing men for allegedly being gay.
+In 2013 there were credible reports of members of the al-Qaeda in the Arabian Peninsula killing men for allegedly being gay.